OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 ### [B] UpdateKeygroupConfigTask

-1. Store configuration in node database and increment internal version vector if version differs from stored version
+1. Put configuration in node database if version differs
 2. Run UpdateKeygroupSubscriptionsTask
 3. Publish config to all subscribers if started by [4]

 ### [C] UpdateForeignNodeConfigTask

-1. Store configuration in node database and increment internal version vector if version differs from stored version (if the received configuration had a version vector, it is ignored, because it is the internal vector of another node)
+1. Put configuration in node database
 2. Get all keygroups in which node participates
-3. Run UpdateKeygroupSubscriptionsForChangedNodeConfigTask
+  * if (subscriptions for keygroup != node.machines)
+  * Run UpdateKeygroupSubscriptionsTask for keygroup

 ### [A] RemoveMachineFromNodeTask

-1. Remove machine from node config
-  * Store config in node database, increment internal version vector
-  * Notify naming service about updated configuration
-  * Publish node config to all subscribers for all keygroups
-3. Remove machine from responsibility table
+1. Remove machine from responsibility table
-4. Remove machine from heartbeats table
+2. Remove machine from heartbeats table
+3. Rebuild nodeconfig and send to naming service
+4. Rebuild nodeconfig and publish to all subscribers for all keygroups
 5. UpdateKeygroupSubscriptionsTask

 ### AddMachineToNodeTask
 Not used here, is used by startup functionality

-1. Add machine to node config
-  * Store config in node database, increment internal version vector
-  * Notify naming service about updated configuration
+1. Put heartbeat into heartbeats
+2. Rebuild nodeconfig and send to naming service
-  * Publish node config to all subscribers for all keygroups
+3. Rebuild nodeconfig and publish to all subscribers for all keygroups
-2. Run UpdateOwnNodeConfigTask